davinci-gallery/davinci-task-list/README.md

 # davinci-task-list
-Work Task list
-Add taks to the list, creating an issue
+To add work tasks to the list, please creating an issue